mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 There were two "very short" sections of wall that were at the front. one section would be next to the door, the other section next to the window.
 These two were different lengths and nothing in the instructions indicated which should be used for the door or the window.

-We thought that there would be a different number of each (as the ones next to the window only started at the bottom of the window), but when we counted, there seemed to be the same number of each (which looking back, much have been wrong as we don't have any spares left).
+We thought that there would be a different number of each (as the ones next to the window only started at the bottom of the window frame), but when we counted, there seemed to be the same number of each (which looking back, much have been wrong as we don't have any spares left).

 We may have been able to work out which was which by measuring "short" pieces (which went under the window), the door, the door frame, the window frame, guessing at any allowances had been made and...